-We interviewed one leader that has managed to keep the team spirit alive during 2020 - read on to hear his 5 best advice for a happy remote work life!
+We interviewed one leader that has managed to keep the team spirit alive during the pandemic.
+Read on to learn Henrik's 5 best pieces of advice for a happy remote work life!

 Remote work has become the new normal and is here to stay.
 The impact has varied a lot, for some it has been a blessing and for some a lonely reality.
 Keeping the engagement high will require leaders to think and do things differently.